Import SSL Certificates

 1. In the Uyuni Web UI, navigate to Systems Overview.

-2. Check all your Salt Clients to add them to the system set manager.
+2. Check all your clients to add them to the system set manager.

 3. Navigate to Systems System Set Manager Overview.